eddyyonnie/New_News-Highlights/README.md

 | save                        | select save                   | password saved             |
 |  delete                     | select delete                 | password deleted           |

-## Description
-* The app actually allows a user to create a credential account as well as delete while inputting the name and password for the new account.Options of logging out are also available with a  assuarance that the credential account is well secured.

 ## Setup/Installation Requirements
-Open your browser.
+* Open your browser.
-Load gitHub on your browser.
+* Load gitHub on your browser.
-Search for eddyyonnie/github.io/ repository name.
+* Search for eddyyonnie/github.io/ repository name.
-Fork the data onto your own personal repository.
+* Fork the data onto your own personal repository.
-Clone project
+* Clone project
-run 'ng install' on terminal
-run 'ng serve' on terminal
-To access the live website, click on this url https://eddyyonnie.github.io/jQuery-first Known Bugs
+* To access the live website, click on this url https://eddyyonnie.github.io/New_News-Highlights

+# Known Bugs
-No Bugs
+* No Bugs

 ## Technologies Used
 * Python-Imported every required imports using Python language.
 * css-Took care of the page styling to look legitimate.
 * Js-Project functionality depicted and affirmed by JavaScript computer language.

-## Setup instructions

-   * 1. Navigate through terminal and enter details required.
-  *  2. click enter to retrieve results.

 ## CONTACTS
  * eddyyonnie@gmail.com